vizorvr/patches/README.md

 # Vizor
 ====

 Vizor is a visual programming environment for WebGL, WebVR and other HTML5 APIs.
-It features live preview, data flow visualization, network communication, publishing, unlimited undo, and a catalog of presets that can be used as modular building blocks.
+It features live preview, data flow visualization, network communication, publishing, unlimited undo, and a catalog of ready-made patches that can be used as modular building blocks.
 Complex logic can be nested in subgraphs and they can be rendered directly to a specific render target, or simply used as a texture.
 Loops are modeled as nested graphs that are evaluated once per loop iteration.

 **Try the cloud version of Vizor now at [vizor.io](http://vizor.io).**